reinhart1010/nix/docs/en/common/adb-install.md

 ---
 # adb install

-Android Debug Bridge Install: push packages to an Android emulator instance or connected Android devices.
+Push packages to a connected Android device or emulator.
 More information: <https://developer.android.com/tools/adb>.

 - Push an Android application to an emulator/device: